luttje/gmod-minigolf/README.md

 # About Minigolf

-A free of charge minigolf gamemode for Garry's Mod.
-Play a relaxing game of minigolf/putt-putt alone or in a team.
+A free of charge minigolf addon for Garry's Mod.
+Play a relaxing game of minigolf/putt-putt on any compatible map.

+You can play the included gamemode (gm_minigolf) or load any compatible map on Sandbox (or other gamemodes).

 ## Gifs